 Ramadan Mubarak to all Muslims everywhere.
 May this Ramadan be as bright as ever.

-Delyth Jewell is a Plaid Cymru AM and is Shadow Minister for Culture.
+Ramadan: Islam in Wales is written by Delyth Jewell, who is a Plaid Cymru AM and Shadow Minister for Culture.